im-a-dweeb/tutorial-httplib/README.md

 # tutorial-httplib
-Repo with all the code from my tutorial on the httplib lib
+Repo with all the code from my tutorial on the httplib lib.

+# Requirments
+- VCPKG.
+- cpp-httplib (download w/ vcpkg!).
+- Some C/C++ knowledge.